kpecsok98/Worcester-Greenspace/README.md

 3. Greenspace (OPENSPACE_POLY.shp): The data is available at this [link](https://docs.digital.mass.gov/dataset/massgis-data-protected-and-recreational-openspace) and represents all conservation lands and outdoor recreational facilities.

-4. Treecover (UTCWooManualEdits_20150907_AElmes.shp): While this data is not available for use, this data was produced by former Clark PhD student Arthur Elemes and represents the treecover in all of Worcester.
+4. Treecover (UTCWooManualEdits_20150907_AElmes.shp): This shapefile is not available for use.
+This data was produced by former Clark PhD student Arthur Elemes and represents the treecover in all of Worcester.

 ## Tutorial